zivid/zivid-ros/README.md

 (see section [Launch Parameters](#launch-parameters-advanced) above).

 `capture/frame_<n>/enabled` controls if frame `<n>` will be included when the `capture/` service is invoked.
-If only one frame is enabled the `capture/` service performs a single-capture.
-If more than one frame is enabled the `capture/` service will perform an HDR-capture.
+If only one frame is enabled the `capture/` service performs a 3D single-capture.
+If more than one frame is enabled the `capture/` service will perform a 3D HDR-capture.
 By default enabled is false.
 In order to capture a point cloud at least one frame needs to be enabled.

 | Name                               | Type   |  Zivid API Setting             |      Note        |